 After a while, Phyllis developed her own style of what she called “rambling.”
 Her ramblings were simply medleys that Phyllis arranged, with songs from her growing up years, those she learned in later years, and the Christian songs she learned after coming to the Lord Jesus Christ.
 She often would play her “ramblings” for background music at dinners and other social events.
 Sometimes she would ramble on the keyboard, sometimes on her autoharp, and often on her violin.

-Shortly before moving to Washington state for a time, in the 1990s, Phyllis heard about Shoji Tabuchi, a now-famous violinist who has his own concert hall in Branson, Missouri.
+While she was living once again in South Dakota, in the 1990s, Phyllis heard about Shoji Tabuchi, a now-famous violinist who has his own concert hall in Branson, Missouri.
 Shoji’s personal style was (and is) very like what Phyllis had developed in her own life as a musician by then.
 She began to correspond with him, and they shared their music back and forth.

 One Christmas she was privileged to take a Christmas bus tour with a church group, to the Shoji Tabuchi Theatre in Branson.
 When they arrived, the whole group was shown to a completely different section of seating than they had expected–in the loges.
 As the show began, a troop of skaters passed in front of them, all carrying single red roses, which they deposited in Phyllis’ lap.
 She had shared with Shoji, previously, that her husband Frank had always given her a single red rose on their anniversary, before he passed away in 1973.